vannguyengd/gooddata-ui/docs/pivot_table_component.md

     columnWidths: undefined
 }
 ```
-* Feel free to not provide `columnWidths` prop at all, it will work in the same way as with `columnWidths: undefined`.
+You can omit the `columnWidths` prop completely.
+It has the same effect as specifying `columnWidths: undefined`.

 ## Configuration menu